Service Health overview

 Configure service health alerts

 Service Health integrates with Azure Monitor to alert you via emails, text messages, and webhook notifications when your business-critical resources are impacted.
 Set up an activity log alert for the appropriate service health event.
 Route that alert to the appropriate people in your organization using Action Groups.
 For more information, see Configure Alerts for Service Health

 Set up alerts so you are notified of health issues.
-For more information, see Configure Alerts for Service Health.
+For more information, see Best practices for setting up Azure Service Health Alerts.